grnet/kamaki/docs/library/clients.rst

     :lines: 34-
     :linenos:

-.. note:: Serves must be stopped in order to resize or reassign it.
+.. note:: Servers must be stopped in order to resize or reassign it.

 Cyclades / Network
 ------------------